After being arrested you may be released from police custody:

 - having someone act as bail guarantor for you.

-You can also ask for bail.
 The police must take you to court within a reasonable time so that you can apply to the magistrate for bail.
 The magistrate will decide if you get bail.

 If the court is closed, the police can get a bail justice to come to the station.

-Help applying for bail
+Help applying for bail at court

 The police will serve you with a summons and charge sheet or they can give you a notice to appear.
-Both documents describe the offence the police believe you have committed.
+These documents describe the offence the police believe you have committed.
 The documents tell you when you have to go to court.
 There will be different steps to take depending on what type of document the police give you.

 As soon as you get a summons or a notice to appear, get legal advice.